 Human relationships are all about context.
 In a utopian society, we would share the exact same context.
 Therefore, communication and people’s intentions would become much clearer.
 A miss contexted feedback message to your manager will have the inverse impact you aim at first.
 If the out-of-context message is positive it will sound as you are aiming to please your boss.
 If it is negative it may sound like an insult.

 Therefore, keep in mind to express your opinion on the right timing and context.
 According to specialists (Harvard Business review staff), feedback should be given as soon as possible after an achievement, making it easier for you and your manager to recall details.

 How to express your feedback

 The same way you mind timing you should consider the words you will use.
 When formulating your arguments, make sure you illustrate them with real examples.
 Also, describe exactly what you found to be positive and negative on their performance.
-Negative opinion should never be expressed by itself, it should be molded into constructive and actionable insights.
+A negative opinion should never be expressed by itself, it should be moulded into constructive and actionable insights.
 For instance, don’t say you don’t like the way your boss strictly controls your work hours.
 Say that you perform better with a less restrictive schedule and ask your manager to try it for a week.
 If he agrees it’s up to you to show a better performance.

 Where to give feedback

 Well, the place where you share your thoughts with your manager regarding his performance depends a lot on the emotional content of your message as well as on your boss personality.
 Tap My Back sorts this out offering a platform for instant recognition where you may choose to publicly (visible for the whole team) praise your boss or to send him a contextualized private message.
 The fact that the platform was built solely for feedback and recognition eases the social awkwardness of the whole process.
 This will also show your team how committed and motivated you are.
 If you are looking to ease recognition amongst your company/project so that you can all focus on driving business try creating your team.